Root Canal or Dental Implant in North Bethesda Maryland

 How to avoid a root canal?

 If a tooth is dying, treatment is absolutely medically necessary.
 There are only two options: 1) tooth removal 2) root canal.
 There are NO other treatment options for a dead or dying tooth.
 The only way to prevent a root canal is to prevent the tooth from dying in the first place.
 Focus should be placed on early treatment of tooth symptoms and regular dental exams to treat dental cavities early.
 Also, treat tooth clenching and TMJ problems which is the leading cause of cracked teeth and extractions / root canals.
+Teeth that become symptomatic should be treated immediately with dental ozone, bite adjustments and whatever is necessary to remove the cause of tooth inflammation.
+Every attempt to preserve the vitality of the tooth should be made and the cause of inflammation should be removed it at all possible.

 What is a Root Canal?